 You might wonder why I included bread on this list of summer recipes and the reason is quite simply because I got so excited that I found a tasty GF bread recipe that I couldn’t contain my excitement and had to share.

-Plus if you can make great bread you can make a hamburger or hot dog buns with it too although I haven’t tried those yet.
+Plus if you can make great bread you can make hamburger or hot dog buns with it too although I haven’t tried those yet.
+Keep in mind a great sandwhich demands great tasting bread.

 I found this particular recipe on Pinterest originally from jaimehughes.com and it is fantastic.